 When determining the course of action that the plaintiff would have undertaken in the 'but-for' world, the use of hindsight is not generally permitted.
 For example, when considering whether the plaintiff would have manufactured and sold the product itself, only the information available to the plaintiff at the time should be considered.

-Having established the injured party's course of action in the but-for world, hindsight is then permitted to determine the monetary value of this but-for scenario.
+Having established the plaintiff's course of action in the 'but for' world, hindsight is then permitted to determine the monetary value of this 'but-for' scenario.
 For example, in the case of a patent infringement, the royalty rate that would have been charged is based on a hypothetical negotiation, the assumed terms of which are based only on the information available to the parties at the time the rate was set – without the use of hindsight.
 However, the product sales revenues (on which the royalties are payable) may be determined with the benefit of hindsight (based on, for example, actual volumes sold during the loss period).

 At the core of most damages analyses is the projection of the revenue that the entity would have realised but for the alleged wrongdoing.
 We say this because the expenses that would be incurred to earn that incremental revenue can usually be determined based on the analyst's assessment of the cause-and-effect relationship between revenues and expenses, commonly referred to as a cost-volume-profit analysis.